-WATCH THE BRAND NEW MUSIC VIDEO + NEW SINGLE!
+BRAND NEW MUSIC VIDEO + SINGLE AVAILABLE TO WATCH

 Odette is delighted to announce that on the 19th July 2019 Folk Radio UK premiered the brand new music video for the new single 'The Great Old Northern Line'.
 The track is the second single taken from Odette's highly acclaimed debut album 'The Wildest Rose'.